 - At the end of the repair, the cuts are stitched closed.

-- The surgeon makes three to five small cuts in your groin and lower belly.
+- The surgeon makes 3 to 5 small cuts in your groin and lower belly.

 - A medical device called a laparoscope is inserted through one of the cuts.
 The scope is a thin, lighted tube with a camera on the end.
 It lets the surgeon see inside your belly.